kodecocodes/swift-algorithm-club/Quicksort/README.markdown

 The `low` and `high` parameters are necessary because when this is used inside quicksort, you don't always want to (re)partition the entire array, only a limited range that becomes smaller and smaller.

-Previously we used the middle array element as the pivot but it's important to realize that the Lomuto algorithm always uses the *last* element, `a[high]`.
+Previously we used the middle array element as the pivot but it's important to realize that the Lomuto algorithm always uses the *last* element, `a[high]`, for the pivot.
 Because we've been pivoting around `8` all this time, I swapped the positions of `8` and `26` in the example so that `8` is at the end of the array and is used as the pivot value here too.

 After partitioning, the array looks like this:

 	[ 0, 3, 2, 1, 5, 8, -1, 8, 9, 10, 14, 26, 27 ]
 	                        *

 The variable `p` contains the return value of the call to `partitionLomuto()` and is 7.
 This is the index of the pivot element in the new array (marked with a star).

 The left partition goes from 0 to `p-1` and is `[ 0, 3, 2, 1, 5, 8, -1 ]`.
-The right partition goes from `p+1` to the end, and is `[ 9, 10, 14, 26, 27 ]` (the fact that this is already sorted is a coincidence).
+The right partition goes from `p+1` to the end, and is `[ 9, 10, 14, 26, 27 ]` (the fact that the right partition is already sorted is a coincidence).

 You may notice something interesting...
 The value `8` occurs more than once in the array.
 One of those `8`s did not end up neatly in the middle but somewhere in the left partition.
 That's a small downside of the Lomuto algorithm as it makes quicksort slower if there are a lot of duplicate elements.